bobg/chit/Readme.md

     New[T] creates a new Iter[T].

-    The writer function is invoked once (in a goroutine), and must supply all of the iterator's elements by repeated calls to the send function.
+    The writer function is invoked once (in a goroutine), and must supply all of the iterator's elements by repeated calls to the send function (which, buffering aside, will block until a downstream reader requires the value being sent).
 If the send function returns an error, the writer function should return early with that error.

     Any error returned by the writer function will be placed in the Err field of the resulting iterator.